psrc/urbansim/psrc_parcel/tools/assign_buildings_to_jobs_README.txt

   - Set the appropriate cache directory in my_estimation_config.py

 4. Run a simulation with estimated coefficients in order to assign buildings to the remaining jobs.
-  - Prior to this, copy the resulting table from step 2. into your cache_directory.
+  - Prior to this, copy the resulting tables from step 2. (jobs, buildings) into your cache_directory.
   - Use start_run.py with the configuration psrc_parce.configs.data_preparation (not tested yet)

 5. Export the resulting jobs table from the simulation cache into database,